 The program is currently seeking volunteers to act as Authenticity Project mentors and conversation partners in its inaugural year.
 Volunteers who are matched with a Fellow will support their learning through quarterly discussions on provided topics, receive access to a supportive community of peers, and will be granted small annual stipends in acknowledgment of their time and commitment to the program.
 Mentors working in HBCU LA libraries will receive an additional travel stipend to enable free DLF Forum registration or to offset travel costs associated with meeting with fellows elsewhere.

 “How fitting to begin with the mentoring component,” Phoenix reflected, “positioning the program for teaching, learning, and sharing skills that will strengthen leadership development.”

-The application for the first cohort of fifteen Authenticity Project Fellows will open on October 22nd.
+The application for the first cohort of fifteen Authenticity Project Fellows will open in late October.
 Both application processes will close on November 16th, and 2019 calendar-year program selections will be announced in December 2018.

 DLF is an international network of member institutions and a robust community of practice, advancing research, learning, social justice, and the public good through the creative design and wise application of digital library technologies.
 It is a program of CLIR, the Council on Library and Information Resources — an independent, nonprofit organization that forges strategies to enhance research, teaching, and learning environments in collaboration with libraries, cultural institutions, and communities of higher learning.